radhakrishnan-wavemaker/docs/website/blog/2020-12-15-certificate-pinning.md

 #### Web Certificate Pinning
-Web certificate pinning is a dynamic pinning, Certificates are pinned during the connection establishment ,It was [introduced](https://developer.mozilla.org/en-US/docs/Web/HTTP/Public_Key_Pinning) in 2015, Soon after in 2018 it was deprecated, Mainly due to it created new set of vulnerabilities than resolving the actual [problem](https://scotthelme.co.uk/using-security-features-to-do-bad-things/).
+Web certificate pinning is a dynamic pinning, Certificates are pinned during the initial connection establishment ,It was [introduced](https://developer.mozilla.org/en-US/docs/Web/HTTP/Public_Key_Pinning) in 2015, Soon after in 2018 it was deprecated, Mainly due to it created new set of vulnerabilities than resolving the actual [problem](https://scotthelme.co.uk/using-security-features-to-do-bad-things/).

 #### Mobile Certificate Pinning
-Mobile certificate pinning is a static pinning, In which certificate will be bundled within the app during release and expected to deploy a new app release on certificate expiry.
+Mobile certificate pinning is a static pinning, In which certificate will be bundled within the app during release and expected to deploy a new release on certificate expiry.

 ### Problem associated with Certificate Pinning
 Security reachers had [warned](https://scotthelme.co.uk/im-giving-up-on-hpkp/) risk on using HTTP Certificate Pinning

 * If the key was accidentally deleted / stolen / hacked, We will face serious application down time [issues](https://www.smashingmagazine.com/be-afraid-of-public-key-pinning/).
-* Domain hijacking for Ransom - Hacker may mishandle the certificate.
+* Domain hijacking - On Domain hijacking we will lose control of certificates, Hijacker can mishandle our certificates.

 ### What's next ?
 [Certificate Transparency(CT)](http://www.certificate-transparency.org/what-is-ct) was introduced in 2018 after deprecation of Web Certificate Pinning, CT is an open source framework for monitoring and auditing certificates,

-This standard creates a public logger which records all the issued certificates by the trusted CA, We can monitor these logger to detect mistakenly issued certificates, detect compromised CA and CA dishonesty.
+This standard creates a public logger which records all the issued certificates by the trusted CA, We can monitor these logger to detect mistakenly issued certificates, compromised CA and CA dishonesty.

 CT in [OpenSSL](http://www.certificate-transparency.org/certificate-transparency-in-openssl), whenever connection is initiated, SSL certificates's timestamp will be used to fetch the certificate from the CT log and compared to establish the connection.